jcrv2016/FailoverAWindowsCluster/README.md

 # FailoverAWindowsCluster
-Log off all users, then failover a Windows Ccuster
+Log off all users, then failover a Windows Cluster